tjha/human-supervisor/Designs/hld.md

 1. A dedicated service will handle all async notifications to customers for completed requests.
-1. All updates to the request table will trigger DDB streams and made available to all clients throughe eventbus.
+1. All updates to the request table will trigger DDB streams and made available to all clients through eventbus.
 1. Knowlege base will be updated with a lambda that is subscriped (via SQS) to request completion events filtering for appropriate status code.
 It can then talk to the outboundNotifiation service to send messsages to customers.